leotam/leotam.github.io/_posts/2016-10-20-DarkForest.markdown

 A cogent description of the Dark Forest solution to Fermi's paradox is given here <http://philosophy.stackexchange.com/questions/18127/dark-forest-postulate-used-to-explain-the-fermi-paradox>.

-This blog post is soley my own and does not necessarily represent the views of NVIDIA corp.
+This blog post is solely my own and does not necessarily represent the views of NVIDIA corp.

 [fermi]: https://en.wikipedia.org/wiki/Fermi_paradox
 [nashThesis]: http://www.princeton.edu/mudd/news/faq/topics/Non-Cooperative_Games_Nash.pdf